-The aim of the Smart Connectivity program is to facilitate innovation and change within the logistics sector through, inter alia, establishing Nordic data space for data sharing across the Nordic logistics sector, within and across national borders.
-The objective is to make it easier for Nordic logistics companies to share data with each other and with their subcontractors, in order to optimize operations and contribute to a more climate-efficient and profitable logistics sector.
+The aim of the Smart Connectivity program is to facilitate innovation and change within the logistics sector through, among other, establishing Nordic data space for data sharing across the Nordic logistics sector, within and across national borders.
+The objective is to make it easier for Nordic logistic companies to share data with each other and with their subcontractors in order to optimize operations and contribute to a more climate-efficient and profitable logistics sector.

 The Smart Connectivity program builds upon the Nordic Smart Mobility and Connectivity program that ran from 2018 to 2021.

 Increased data sharing between Nordic mobility companies has great potential to reduce e.g. empty driving, congestion and emissions, for the benefit of industry, society and the climate.
 Data sharing in the logistics sector can optimize capacity utilization and make transport of goods more efficient.

 The program is one of eight initiatives launched by the five Nordic ministers of trade and industry.
 The initiatives represent a determined advance towards a stronger and more sustainable Nordic region and support the vision for the Nordic region to be the most sustainable and integrated region in the world by 2030.